Toshiba refreshed their external hard drive line up.

 In all boxes you get each external hard drive

 - A USB 3.0 cable

-Depending on where you plan to use the drives you may well want to get yourself a longer USB cable as the cable that comes with the drives are about 18 inches long.
+Depending on where you plan to use the drives you may want to think about a longer USB cable.
+As the USB cables that comes with the drives are about 18 inches long.

 Limited Warranties Compared

-I hope you enjoyed my article Toshiba Canvio Connect II vs Basics Which For Mac.
-Just because the drives come NTFS preformatted there is no reason you can’t use these drive on a Mac.
-Just follow the guides I have on the site and in no time you would have either drive up and running.
+I hope you enjoyed my article Toshiba Canvio Connect II vs Basics vs Advance Which For Mac.
+Just because the three drives come NTFS formatted there is no reason you can’t use them on your Mac.

 Follow the guides I have on the site and in no time you’ll these drives up and running.